Regional policy: Coordinated development since the new millennium (1999-)

 After more than 20 years of reform and opening up, the unbalanced development strategy is oriented by "efficiency" and adopts the policy of inclining to the East, which promotes the rapid development of economic core areas such as the Pearl River Delta, the Yangtze River Delta and the Bohai rim, and economic growth poles such as Beijing, Shanghai, Shenzhen and Guangzhou.

-However, the regional development gap between the East and the West has gradually widened, a series of contradictions such as resource allocation, ecological environment, ethnic relations and regional competition have been intensified, and regional economic problems have become increasingly prominent.
+During the 2000s, China's coastal areas continued to outpace its interior in economic development.
 The thinking of China's regional economic development has turned to the coordinated and balanced way of "maintaining the priority development momentum of the eastern region and accelerating the development of the central and western regions".